 (c) Luvvy creatives and commercial clients

 This goes one of 2 ways.
 Luvvy creatives are capable of being highly charming.
-If the timing of the moon and sun and their you know, biorhythms, is just right, they dazzle the commercial client with a big idea that’s super stylised and impressive.
+If the timing of the moon and sun and their, you know, biorhythms, is just right, they dazzle the commercial client with a big idea that’s super impressive.

 The client loses their bearings completely and forgets to ask all the normal business questions they normally ask.
 The ad goes on to drive record sales and wins multiple awards.

 That maybe happens 2% of times.

 The other 98% of times, the commercial client starts getting more and more irate.
 Why aren’t you answering our questions?
 How much will that cost?
 What impact will it have on sales?

 Eventually they blow up like a volcano asking for the creative team to be replaced by someone who knows what they’re doing.
 There are threats to re-pitch the whole business.

 Often rebel creatives are brought in at this point, because at least they’ll get something done.

 On paper a match made in heaven.
 Both parties understand the artistic imperative in creating great advertising.
 But it soon runs into a problem.
 Because luvvy creatives often take one look at the wannabe creative clients and think how can this uncultured oik have any idea of what makes my art so great?